-Daisuke Yokota (JP, 1983) is one of Japanese visual artists representative of this era practicing unique aesthetic concept and techniques.
+Daisuke Yokota (JP, 1983) is one of the Japanese visual artists representative of this era who practice unique aesthetic concepts and techniques.
 He tirelessly attempts to imitate the overwhelming materiality of "reality" in his works by making use of both analog and digital procedures.
-His series, Matter/Burn Out, is an extension of "Matter" exhibited in JIMEI x ARLES International Photography Festival.
-After the festival—which was held 70 years after the end of Second Sino-Japanese War—Yokota burnt the prints of "Matter" at a vacant lot in Xiamen.
+His series, Matter/Burn Out, is an extension of Matter exhibited in JIMEI x ARLES International Photography Festival.
+After the festival—which was held 70 years after the end of Second Sino-Japanese War—Yokota burnt the prints of Matter at a vacant lot in Xiamen.
 This "burn out" process was documented in 4,000 photographs, whereby the data was processed, manipulated, and revived to take shape as a new series of photographs.

 He is the recipient of The Outset | Unseen Exhibition Fund (2013), the John Kobal Photography Award (2015), and Foam Paul Huf Award (2015).
 His recent exhibitions include Shape of Light (Tate Modern, London, 2018) and Matter (Foam Museum, Amsterdam, 2016).
 Yokota has also been presenting a number of projects and performance throughout Japan and Europe as a member of an anonymous artist collective, Spew, since 2016.